Safe & Healthy Learning Environment

 V. Process for Resolution of Formal Complaints

-At his/her sole discretion, the Senior Vice Dean may appoint an ad hoc committee, consisting of 3 faculty members, to conduct an inquiry into the allegations and make a recommendation regarding further action.
+At their sole discretion, the Senior Vice Dean may appoint an ad hoc committee, consisting of 3 faculty members, to conduct an inquiry into the allegations and make a recommendation regarding further action.
 The ad hoc committee will evaluate available materials and may interview appropriate persons, including the complainant and the respondent.
-The ad hoc committee will prepare a written report summarizing its findings and recommendations and the Senior Vice Dean will rely on the committee’s recommendations regarding whether corrective action is warranted.
+The ad hoc committee will prepare a written report summarizing its findings and recommendations, and the Senior Vice Dean will rely on the committee’s recommendations regarding whether corrective action is warranted.
 The Senior Vice Dean will inform the parties of the determination regarding further action within 10 days of receipt of the ad hoc committee’s report.
 If the ad hoc committee recommends corrective action, the Senior Vice Dean and may attempt to resolve the complaint informally, with mutual agreement of the parties involved, or may refer the matter to an appropriate grievance procedure within the University.

 The appropriate channel for formal investigation and resolution of a complaint will depend on the nature of the offending behavior.
 If there is an existing University policy that addresses the behavior of concern, the procedures dictated by that policy will be employed.
-For example, alleged behaviors that violate the University’s Sexual Harassment Policy will be handled in accordance with the procedures described in that policy and alleged behaviors that violate the University’s Sexual Violence Policy will be handled according to the procedures outlined in the University’s procedures for resolving complaints of sexual assault, sexual violence, relationship violence and stalking.
+For example, alleged behaviors that violate the University’s Sexual Harassment Policy will be handled in accordance with the procedures described in that policy and alleged behaviors that violate the University’s Sexual Violence Policy will be handled according to the procedures outlined in the University’s procedures for resolving complaints of sexual assault, sexual violence, relationship violence, and stalking.

 The status of the offending party will also inform the process for further action.
 For example, if the offending party is a faculty member, further action will be pursued through an appropriate mechanism for addressing faculty behavior.
-In the case of a University staff, the Senior Vice Dean will consult with the Human Resources Department regarding the appropriate steps for further action.
+In the case of University staff, the Senior Vice Dean will consult with the Human Resources Department regarding the appropriate steps for further action.

 For incidents of mistreatment that occur in locations beyond the parameters of the University, the Senior Vice Dean will pursue appropriate steps at the institution where the alleged mistreatment occurred.